emTgi/Projec_Bike_Store/sql_script.md

 ![products_old_data_types](https://github.com/emTgi/Project_Bike_Store/assets/114177110/2f228396-c89f-4cb1-a24d-95e63d8bfb1f)

+![products_table](https://github.com/emTgi/Project_Bike_Store/assets/114177110/d52adba9-1522-445f-9a58-296ab3284788)

 By exploring the table further, I noticed that list_price needs to be as precise as possible as it is financial data so I will be changing it to DECIMAL data type, and product_name can be changed to VARCHAR to decrease the file size and improve performance:

-![products_table](https://github.com/emTgi/Project_Bike_Store/assets/114177110/d52adba9-1522-445f-9a58-296ab3284788)

-To modify products table I use this query:
 ```sql
 ALTER TABLE products
 MODIFY product_name VARCHAR(255),